mallenolfe/RagePage/README.md

 # RagePage
-Random guides, interest,ing, learning, file shares
+Random guides, interesting, reads for learning, file that might help.
+Ways to make fast cash for the faint hearted.